rit-igm-web/igme-235-shared/exercises/more-images.md

 1. View it in your browser quickly to see what it looks like.
 Notice how it resizes smoothly at all sizes.

 1. Open the file in VS Code.
-Turn Word-wrap on.
+You'll see the image preview (most likely).
+We want to see the text/code and math _behind_ the SVG, so you'll need to right-click on the filename in the Explorer pane and choose "(Re)Open with...".
+From there, select Text Editor from the dropdown at the top of the screen.
+It's possible to make this behavior permanent through settings, but for now, this is a quick way to see what we want.

+1. Now that you see the SVG file in code, turn Word-wrap on.
 (It's in the View menu).
 Notice the style element near the top with several style rules, all of which have a color in hexadecimal code.
 Go ahead and edit this file to figure out which one changes the outer color in the logo.
 Change it to something else (maybe "teal").
    - Note that hexadecimal colors start with the # symbol.
 If you want to use a named color, remove the #.

 1. Save your edited file.